-Since the beginning of this decade, automatic emergency braking systems for passenger cars are available.
-These systems can prevent or at least mitigate car accidents.
-They detect an impending accident and prepare the vehicle, for example by pre-tensioning the belts, closing windows, or trying to draw the driver's attention to the traffic by warnings (for example brake hard).
-If the accident can no longer be avoided, even when the driver brakes strong, these systems also automatically brake with the aim to reduce the collision speed significantly or completely.
+Since the beginning of this decade, automatic emergency braking systems have been available in the passenger car sector that can prevent or at least influence accidents between passenger cars.
+These systems recognise an impending accident and prepare the vehicle for it by, for example, tightening seat belts, closing windows or trying to draw the driver's attention to the traffic situation, for example by applying the brakes.
+If the accident can no longer be avoided even by comparatively strong braking or evasive action by the driver, these systems also brake automatically with the aim of significantly reducing or completely eliminating the collision speed.

 Snapshot from Euro NCAP tests of emergency braking systems

 Braking systems that automatically take effect in the event of accidents with pedestrians or cyclists have also been in series production since the beginning of this decade.